kapawlak/temp_lab_host/Courses/6/AL/xlab2.md

 We should now have an idea about if our experiments' data are seemingly consistent with expectations.
 We can now go ahead and plot our data so that we can make observations.

 :::Exercise (plot1|1 Point)
-1. Using the data from [](#Activity-airtrack-mass), plot **Force vs. Mass.** Include the plot in this exercise, and make sure it has all of the qualities of a Good Plot
+1. Using the data from [](#Activity-airtrack-mass), plot **Force vs. Mass.** Include the plot in this exercise, and make sure it has all of the qualities of a Good Plot.
 2. Does the plot appear to be linear?
 3. How does the force depend on mass?
 It might be helpful to calculate the slope and compare it to your theoretical acceleration.
 :::